 PhD Degree Courses

-The School of Chemistry at University College Cork has a strong research tradition and is an excellent place to pursue an advanced-level degree in chemistry.
+The School of BEES at University College Cork has a strong research tradition and is an excellent place to pursue an advanced-level degree in marine, terrestrial and fresh water environments.
 These are exciting times in the school.
 We have expanded considerably over the last few years with the addition of new academic staff as well as new and upgraded facilities and equipment.
 With a massive increase in research funding and the strong emphasis now being placed on science and technology, Ireland at this time is an excellent place to pursue an advanced degree.

 Our academic staff are active researchers and are seeking to push back the boundaries of knowledge in their respective fields.
-The School is well represented in the four traditional areas of chemistry; inorganic, organic, analytical, and physical, where we have strong research groups.
+The School is well represented in covering marine, terrestrial and fresh water environments., where we have strong research groups.
 At the same time, we are carrying out productive interdisciplinary research and have strong collaborations across other scientific disciplines and research institutes at UCC.